-Eligible for farmworkers late July - December 2020.
-Up to \$860 for two weeks of self quarantine provided to farm workers regardless of immigration status who are experiencing COVID-19 hardship due to the pandemic, practicing self-quarentine, and seeking health care assistance.
+Any farmworkers regardless of immigration status who are experiencing COVID-19 hardship due to the pandemic, practicing self-quarantine, and seeking health care assistance is eligible.
 English & Spanish language provided.

 Oregon Human Development Corporation Programs: www.ohdc.org

 Various programs and resources are available to farmworkers who need assistance due to COVID-19.